The Biblical Case for AND Against Penal Substitutionary Atonement (PSA) – Series Intro

 Why?

-Because while doing my daily Bible reading some time ago, I ran across a passage that seemed to make PSA impossible.
+Because while doing my daily Bible reading some time ago, I ran across a passage that seemed to contradict PSA.
 (Ezekiel chapter 18, which we’ll cover later in the series.)
 I was taught PSA since childhood and only learned that a biblical case against it existed when I started investigating after reading that chapter that day.

 To be 100% upfront, I’m still not entirely sure where I will land.
 I’m currently leaning in one direction, but I’m not ready to “plant my doctrinal flag” either way as I write this series intro.
 No man is unbiased, but I’ll try my best to keep my bias out of this article series.
 (And I invite readers to call me out on any bias that they see in the comments.)